A Fantastic Woman

 A Fantastic Woman (Una mujer fantástica) is a 2017 drama film directed by Sebastián Lelio, written by Lelio and Gonzalo Maza.
 Produced by Juan de Dios and Pablo Larraín, the film stars Daniela Vega and Francisco Reyes.
-It won the Academy Award for Best Foreign Language Film at the 90th Oscars and competed for the Golden Bear at the 67th Berlin International Film Festival.
+It won the Academy Award for Best Foreign Language Film at the 90th Oscars and nominated for the Golden Bear at the 67th Berlin International Film Festival.

 Plot

-Marina is a young transgender woman living in Santiago, Chile.
+Marina is a young trans woman living in Santiago, Chile.
 She works as a singer and a waitress and is in a relationship with an older man named Orlando.
 They have recently moved in together, and on Marina's birthday, Orlando gives her a note promising tickets to a famous resort as a gift.
 However, Orlando wakes up in the middle of the night feeling unwell and stumbles down a flight of stairs.
 Marina takes him to the hospital, but he dies of a brain aneurysm.

 Marina contacts Orlando's brother, Gabo, and is later picked up by the police.
 The officers call her 'sir' after checking her old ID card and demand an explanation for her sudden departure from the hospital.
 Gabo arrives and speaks to Marina with enough familiarity to convince the police of her innocence.
 He lets her take Orlando's car home.

 Orlando's ex-wife, Sonia, contacts Marina to arrange a time for her to drop off Orlando's car.
 While working, Marina is visited by a detective named Adriana, who works on cases that include sexual assault.
 Adriana suggests that Orlando was paying Marina as a sex worker rather than the two dating.
 She also thinks Marina may have caused Orlando's bruises while defending herself from a violent encounter.
+The detective tells Marina she will be waiting to meet with her after work-- she does not go.

 Marina returns home, where she is comforted by Orlando's dog, Diabla.
-Orlando's son, Bruno, arrives and harasses Marina with personal questions.
-He decides to take the dog despite Marina's protestations.
+Orlando's son, Bruno, arrives the next morning and harasses Marina with personal questions.
 Marina takes the car to be washed and "sees" Orlando, which disturbs her.
 She then meets Sonia in a car park and hands over the car.
 Sonia becomes upset and asks Marina to hand over the flat as soon as possible.
 She tells Marina not to go to the funeral.